Teen Detox

 These questions assist in determining a need for treatment.
 If detox is deemed appropriate, they can also give clinicians a baseline for the severity of substance abuse and expected withdrawal symptoms.

-Alcohol, Benzodiazepines, and Opioids are common substances that create significant withdrawal symptoms that benefit from medical assistance.
+Alcohol, benzodiazepines, and opioids are common substances that create significant withdrawal symptoms that benefit from medical assistance.
 If your teen has been actively using these substances and has several withdrawal symptoms occurring, there is a strong likelihood that detoxification may be an appropriate medical procedure for them.

 Preparing For Detox